 A.B., Philosophy, Yale University, 1966

-Andrews, R. N. L. 2006.
-Managing the Environment, Managing Ourselves: A History of American Environmental Policy (2nd edition).
-New Haven, CT: Yale University Press. xvii + 515 pp.
+Andrews, R. N. L. 2020.
+Managing the Environment, Managing Ourselves: A History of American Environmental Policy (3rd edition).
+New Haven, CT: Yale University Press.

 Andrews, R. N. L. 2013.
 State Environmental Policy Innovations: North Carolina’s Clean Smokestacks Act.
 Environmental Law 43(4):881-940.